ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 In [`precompile/contract/utils.go`](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/contract/utils.go#L19-L20)
 we have `WriteGasCostPerSlot` and `ReadGasCostPerSlot`.
 Setting gas costs is very important for these functions, and should be done carefully.
-If the gas costs are set too low, then these can be abusable and can cause DoS attacks.
+If the gas costs are set too low, then these can be abused and can cause DoS attacks.
 If the gas costs are set too high, then the contract will be too expensive to run.
 In order to provide a baseline for gas costs, we have set the following gas costs.

 ```go